Get started with Java

 -

-insert-license-key-herewith the value of your license key.
-Use the license key in the same format as you copied it.
+YOUR_LICENSE_KEYwith your license key.
+Use the license key in the same format you copied it.
 Include the less-than (<) and greater-than (>) signs.

-To get a code sample with the Sdk.initialize method that you can use as a reference for your code, follow these steps:
+To get a working reference with the Sdk.initialize method, follow these steps:

-- Unzip the file, and then find the
+toolbox-examples-java/ImageExtraction. - Open the main Java file and find the

 Implement your use case

-- Find more use cases and sample projects on the Code samples page.
+- Find more use cases and code examples on the Code samples page.

 - For more technical information about the Toolbox add-on for Java, consult the Java technical notes.